julioale21/policia-chubut-educacion-fisica-backend/README.md

 1. Clone the repository
 2. Install dependencies: `npm install`
-3. Set up environment variables
+3. Set up environment variables (see `.env.example` for required variables)
 4. Start the server: `npm run start:dev`

 For detailed setup instructions and contribution guidelines, see CONTRIBUTING.md.